laminba2003/blog/content/post/groovify-your-servlets-part-1.md

 {{< / highlight >}}

-The code of the HttpServlet base class above is not complete.
-I'm going to wait for the next articles to show you how we are going to make the HttpServletRequest, the HttpServletResponse, and so on, to become implicit variables.
+The code of the _HttpServlet_ base class above is not complete.
+I'm going to wait for the next blog posts to show you how we are going to make the _HttpServletRequest_, the _HttpServletResponse_, and so on, to become implicit variables.

 As stated in the style guide, in Groovy, a getter and a setter form what we call a property.
 Instead of the Java-way of calling getters/setters, we can use a field-like access notation for accessing and setting such properties, but there is more to write about.